 When evaluating treatment failure, doctors determine whether the failure is “local,” “regional” or “distant.”
 A local failure indicates the cancer has reappeared in the area of the prostate (or in the prostate bed, if the gland was removed by surgery).
 A regional failure indicates the spread of disease is still confined to the prostate and pelvic region.
 Distant failure indicates there are metastases at sites in the body distant from the prostate, such as lymph nodes or bones.
 In some cases, there may only be evidence of biochemical recurrence (a rising PSA).
 Determining whether treatment failure is local or distant is crucial in deciding what options each patient has for future therapy, and whether or not additional therapy is appropriate.

 The advanced staging studies we conduct to determine local, regional and distant metastases include:

-- 18F-FDG fluoride PET/CT
+• 18F-FDG Fluoride PET/CT

-- Combidex®/Sinerem MRI (when available)
+• Combidex® USPIO MRI (when available)

-- CTC (Circulating Tumor Cell) blood test
+• CTC (Circulating Tumor Cell) blood test

-- 3.0 Tesla MRI
+• 3.0 Tesla MRI scans (Magnetic Resonance Imaging)

-Surgery (either radical or robotic) leaves a void in the pelvic area that rapidly becomes occupied by the bladder and/or rectum, making radiation tricky so as not to permanently damage these organs in the process of killing the remaining cancer cells.
-In addition, the surgical process will have left the area badly devascularized (decreased blood flow), therefore – the “target zone” will be lacking in appropriate oxygenation to activate the highest killing response of radiation.
-Higher doses, only achieved by “true” DART, typically accompanied by hormonal therapy, are necessary to salvage a cure.
+Surgery (either radical or robotic) leaves a void in the pelvic area that rapidly becomes occupied by the bladder and/or rectum, making salvage radiation therapy a challenge so as not to permanently damage these organs in the process of killing the remaining cancer cells.
+In addition, the surgical process will have left the area badly devascularized (decreased blood flow).
+Therefore the “target zone” will be lacking in appropriate oxygenation to activate the highest cancer-killing response of radiation.
+Higher doses, only achieved by DART (Dynamic Adaptive Radiotherapy), and often accompanied by hormonal therapy, are necessary to salvage a cure.